All Episodes

 Do you believe that to be true, Congressman?

-Well, Sean, there is a ton of information out there that would make you question uh what was happening at the Wuhan lab.
+Well, Sean, there is a ton of information out there that would make you question what was happening at the Wuhan lab.

-And I believe that we need to be gathering uh Every bit of intelligence, including what we've had from defectors.
+And I believe that we need to be gathering every bit of intelligence, including what we've had from defectors, and then taking action.

-And to have that source there, and then all of a sudden say, no, no, no, it was a live market.
+And to have that source there and then all of a sudden say, no, no, no, it was a live market.

-And for China not to allow an open independent investigation and for the World Health Organization to essentially be complicit with them and say, Oh, by the way, China, you investigate yourself and you tell us what you find.
+And for China not to allow an open, independent investigation and for the World Health Organization to essentially be complicit with them and say, oh, by the way, China, you investigate yourself and you tell us what you find.

-I mean, here we are today, and just as you said earlier, when President Trump said, hey, we need to be looking at this.
+And just as you said, earlier, when President Trump said, hey, we need to be looking at this.

 There's something going on there.

-When Senator Tom Cotton said we ought to be looking at this, when others of us said the same thing, we were all dismissed as, oh, this crazy conspiracy theorist.
+When Senator Tom Cotton said, we ought to be looking at this, when others of us said the same thing, we were all dismissed as, oh, this crazy conspiracy theorist.

-Now what we're seeing is as intelligence builds and as we see Chinese Communist Party officials really going after folks uh in the scientific community.
+Now what we're seeing is as intelligence builds and as we see Chinese Communist Party officials really going after folks in the scientific community, all of a sudden you see whistleblowers disappear.

-You see any journalist there that is willing to report on this, all of a sudden be attacked by the communist party.
+You see any journalist there that is willing to report on this all of a sudden be attacked by the Communist Party.

 There is so much there, I believe, Sean, that needs to come to light.